JeanVittory/Backend-assessment-MIR/readme.md

 # Favorites API

 This api provide a service of storage of favorites items in a postgres database.
-We develop an athentication and authorization service to protect the favorites lists of the differents users that could use our application.
+We develop an authentication and authorization service to protect the favorites lists of the differents users that could use our application.

 ## Features